fugerit-org/fj-doc-guides/fj-doc-guides-A004-freemarker-hello-world/README.md

 - iterate all the handler and output them in `target/` directory

 ```
-	// three formats will be rendered in this example
-	private static final DocTypeHandler[] HANDLERS =  {
-			PdfFopTypeHandler.HANDLER, 					// PDF through Apache FOP
-			FreeMarkerFopTypeHandler.HANDLER_UTF8,			// XLS-FO format
-			FreeMarkerHtmlTypeHandlerEscapeUTF8.HANDLER,	// HTML through Apache FreeMarker
-			DocTypeHandlerXMLUTF8.HANDLER };				// XML as source fugerit doc format XML

 	@Test
-	public void testFullDocument() throws IOException, DocException {
+	public void testGenerateDocument() throws IOException, DocException {
-		// custom data to be added to the template via Apache FreeMarker
-		List<UserData> listUsers = Arrays.asList(
-				new UserData( "Marie" , "Curie", ">> Checmist"),
-				new UserData( "Alan" , "Turing", "<IT/> Specialist")
-			);
-		for ( DocTypeHandler handler : HANDLERS ) {
+		DocTypeHandler handler = PdfFopTypeHandler.HANDLER;	// the handler for desired output, in this case PDF
+		String docTitle = "Hello World with Apache FreeMarker Template!";
-			File outputFile = new File(  "target", "full-document."+handler.getType() ); // output file
+		File outputFile = new File(  "target", "hello-world."+handler.getType() ); // output file
 		log.info( "outputFile : {}", outputFile );
 		try ( OutputStream os = new FileOutputStream( outputFile ) ) {
-				FullDocumentFmFacade facade = new FullDocumentFmFacade(); // the facade to generate the document
+			HelloWorldFreeMarkerFacade facade = new HelloWorldFreeMarkerFacade(); // the facade to generate the document
-				facade.generateFullDocument(os, handler, listUsers); // actual document generation
+			facade.generateDocument(os, handler, docTitle); // actual document generation
 			log.info( "Generated full documenti pdf file in path : {}", outputFile.getCanonicalPath() );
 			Assert.assertTrue( outputFile.exists() );
 		}
 	}
-	}
 ```

-If everything worked fine, in the path *target/full-document.pdf* it will be possible to find the generated document. (together with html, fo and xml format).
+If everything worked fine, in the path *target/hello-world.pdf* it will be possible to find the generated document.

-**Note about DocTypeHandlerXMLUTF8 handler** : this can be used to inspect the Venus XML Doc format after Apache FreeMarker substitution.

 If you find any problem, you can submit an issue on the on this project github repository [https://github.com/fugerit-org/fj-doc-guides](https://github.com/fugerit-org/fj-doc-guides)